ehsanx/interaction/README.md

-# interaction
-interaction in epidemiology
+# Assessing interation in epidemiological studies